 The large pedestrian bridge Ypsilon is a Drammen landmark.
 Next to Ypsilon is the River Harp, a sound sculpture comprising two large silver balls, one on either side of the river.
-The River Harp creates music through variations in water flow and bridge oscillations.
+The sculpture creates river music through variations in water flow and bridge oscillations.

 If you walk along the attractive riverbank promenade, stop and have a listen on one side of the river, then cross Ypsilon and see if the music is different on the opposite bank.